sboudon/ABM/README.md

 [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)

 # Awesome Agent Based Modeling
+## with a focus on modelling issues related to transport and people movements

-A curated list of amazingly awesome stuff on Agent Based Modeling
+A curated list of good stuff on Agent Based Modeling

 ## Books